The sun is shining and the temperature is rising—it’s safe to say that spring has arrived in Florida!

 I used six stems in this speckled cylinder vase, but I’d recommend ordering at least eight for a fuller arrangement.

-Real Touch Anemone
+15. Real touch White Anemone

 This small, delicate flower feels real to the touch, and is perfect for a small space (ie a vanity, desk or night stand).